 May 3 KENPO-KINEN-BI (Constitution Day) (National Holiday)

 The present constitution was promulgated on May 3rd, 1947.
 This day commemorates the event and it is also a day for us to reaffirm hope in national growth.

 This holiday was established in 1989 for people to admire nature, give thanks for its blessings, and to cultivate love for all living things on the earth.

 May 5 KODOMO-NO-HI (Children’s Day) (National Holiday)

 Traditionally, this was Boys’ Day.
 After World War II it was changed to Children’s Day.
-Now it is a day to pray for healthy growth of children.
+Now it is a day to pray for the healthy growth of children.
 Koinobori (carp streamers) are flown from poles.
-According to Chinese legend, a carp symbolizes vigor and strength.
+According to Chinese legend, carp symbolizes vigor and strength.
 Chimaki (rice dumpling wrapped in a bamboo leaf) and kashiwa-mochi (rice cake wrapped in an oak leaf) are the traditional treats of the day.

 NOTES: Events might be canceled or postponed to prevent spread of the novel coronavirus infection.
 Please check the latest information.